krigjo25/python/Games/MiniGames/intgames/README.md

 The following program has a level system where the higher level, the more difficult the mathimatical question can be.

-USAGE : In your terminal, type games.py, then follow the instructions for every prompted message
+> USAGE : In your terminal, type intgames.py -h to view the commands available for the game

 Originally this game was created as an assignment at CS50P - Introduction to Python Programming.